MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Add-Member.md

 Required: False
 Position: Named
 Default value: False
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -SecondValue
 Specifies optional additional information about AliasProperty, ScriptProperty, CodeProperty, or CodeMethod members.
 If used when adding an AliasProperty, this parameter must be a data type.
-A conversion \(cast\) to the specified data type is added to the value of the AliasProperty.
+A conversion (cast) to the specified data type is added to the value of the AliasProperty.
 For example, if you add an AliasProperty that provides an alternate name for a string property, you can also specify a SecondValue parameter of System.Int32 to indicate that the value of that string property should be converted to an integer when accessed by using the corresponding AliasProperty.

 You can use the SecondValue parameter to specify an additional ScriptBlock when adding a ScriptProperty member.